-Treatment with combination of metformin and itraconazole significantly suppressed cancer development as demonstrated by statistically important reduction of fibrosarcoma weight, length, volume, surface area, relative weight, density, ratio of tumor surface area to volume, compared with control and single treatments (Table 2, Table 3, Figure 1, Figure 2).
+Treatment with the combination of metformin and itraconazole significantly suppressed cancer development as demonstrated by statistically important reduction of fibrosarcoma weight, length, volume, surface area, relative weight, density, ratio of tumor surface area to volume, compared with the control and single treatments (Table 2, Table 3, Figure 1, Figure 2).

-The pathohistological and immunohistochemical analysis showed a decrease in tissue insertion, an extension of necrosis and hemorrhagic areas, statistically important reduction in cancer cell proliferation, as shown by Ki-67, statistically important reduction of: glucose metabolism, as demonstrated by GLUT1; NO metabolism, as demonstrated by iNOS staining; tumor vasculature, as demonstrated by CD34; and apoptosis intensity, as demonstrated by COX IV in all examined cancer slices from hamsters treated with the combination of metformin and itraconazole, in comparison to the control group and the single treatment groups (Table 3, Figure 1, Figure 2).
+The pathohistological and immunohistochemical analysis showed a decrease in tissue insertion, an extension of necrosis and hemorrhagic areas, statistically important reduction in cancer cell proliferation, as shown by Ki-67, statistically important reduction of the following: glucose metabolism, as demonstrated by GLUT1; NO metabolism, as demonstrated by iNOS staining; tumor vasculature, as demonstrated by CD34; and apoptosis intensity, as demonstrated by COX IV in all examined cancer slices from hamsters treated with the combination of metformin and itraconazole, in comparison with the control group and the single-treatment groups (Table 3, Figure 1, Figure 2).

-Only the combined treatment with metformin and itraconazole produced statistically important (P<0.05) anticancer effects in comparation to control.
+Only the combined treatment with metformin and itraconazole produced statistically important (p < 0.05) anticancer effects in comparison to the control.
 Neither metformin, nor itraconazole given alone showed significant antitumor effects compared to control (Table 2, Table 3, Figure 1, Figure 2).
-The treatments had no statistically important effects on the body weight of the animals during the experiment, in comparison to control (Table 2).
+The treatments had no statistically